Sales productivity is a hot topic. Everyone wants to be as productive and efficient as possible, but for many it remains an elusive goal.

 Finally, don’t forget to develop a way to measure productivity and success.
 Without a benchmark, it’s impossible to know whether you have truly made any progress.
 For a sales team, the number of leads engaged and the number of finalized sales are good metrics to consider.

 Productivity never increases by simply telling your team, “Be more productive!”
 By using these tips, you should help your salespeople to guide their focus and time back to what they do best: selling more.

-Cathy Habas is a full-time writer and content marketer for Build Niche Links who focuses on the marketing and business development niches.
+Cathy Habas is a full-time writer at Writersquad and a content marketer for Build Niche Links who focuses on the marketing and business development niches.
 She works with clients around the globe and has helped nurture several start-ups into flourishing businesses.